chilli-axe/mtg-photoshop-automation/README.md

 * **Optional**: Copy the files from `/scripts/utils` to the `Scripts` folder in your Photoshop installation.
 For me, this was `C:\Program Files\Adobe\Adobe Photoshop CC 2018\Presets\Scripts`.
 Modify the paths in those files to point to the corresponding files in `/scripts`.
 This enables the use of a few utility scripts which are handy when making renders manually.

 # FAQ
 * *I want to change the set symbol to something else.* Head over to https://andrewgioia.github.io/Keyrune/cheatsheet.html - you can use any of these symbols for the set symbol for your cards.
-Copy the text of the symbol you want on the cheatsheet, then replace the expansion symbor character in quotations at the top of the file with the character you copied.
+Copy the text of the symbol you want on the cheatsheet, then replace the expansion symbol character in quotations at the top of the file with the character you copied.
 * *I'm getting an error message saying that the Python call failed and `card.json` was not created.* This is a result of the Python command not executing properly on your computer.
-The error message contains a copy of the command the system attempted - copy this command and try running it from the command line.
-You may need to adjust the command in `call_python()` in `render.jsx` depending on how your Python installation is configured.
+The error message contains a copy of the command the system attempted - copy this command and try running it from the command line to diagnose the issue.
+You may need to adjust the Python command defined in `settings.jsx` depending on how your computer's Python installation is configured.
+The default commands are:
+    * Windows: `python ...`
+    * macOS: `/usr/local/bin/python3 ...`

 # Scope
 * Modern style cards, normal and extended; transform and mdfc, front and back; basic lands, normal, Theros, and Unstable styles; planeswalkers, normal and extended; mutate, adventure, miracle, and snow cards; and various flavours of fancy frames - stargazing, universes beyond, masterpiece, ZNE expedition, and womensday.